mitydigital/statamic-sitemapamic/README.md

     - yearly: 'Yearly (contact, about)'
 - **meta_priority**, float, min 0.0, max 1.0

 These fields can alter the behaviour of the sitemap generator per entry or term.
-I then link this fieldset in my collections.
+This fieldset is used for your Entries so that you can override and adjust these properties on a case-by-case basis.

-As mentioned, this is my opinionated approach for this use case for a simple site.
-For client work, I think the Statamic SEO Pro package is the defacto go-to.
+This is an opinionated approach for a simple site.
+If you need greater control of SEO for your site, you may be better suited to an addon like Statamic's SEO Pro.

 ## Clearing the cache

-Your sitemap when rendered is cached forever.
+Your sitemap is cached forever.
+Well, until you clear it that is.

 To clear the cache, you can do one of three things: